Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Related Work

 \subsection{GNNs on Node Classification}

-GNNs have emerged as a powerful tool for node classification by using information propagation among nodes.
-As GNN architectures have evolved, notable advancements have been made to improve their performance and expand their application scope.
-GCN~\cite{kipf2016semi} utilizes localized spectral convolutions to aggregate neighborhood information, effectively capturing local structural dependencies.
-GAT~\cite{velickovic2017graph} employs attention mechanisms, allowing nodes to assign different, learned weights to their neighbors.
-GraphSAGE~\cite{hamilton2017inductive} further increases flexibility by sampling a fixed number of neighbors and aggregating their features using different aggregation functions.
-GraphTransformer~\cite{yun2019graph} extends traditional GNNs by using self-attention, letting nodes focus on important neighbors and better capture graph relationships.
+\textbf{GNN Architectures.} GNNs have emerged as a powerful tool for node classification by using information propagation among nodes.
+Early foundational works like GCN~\cite{kipf2016semi} utilize localized spectral convolutions to aggregate neighborhood information.
+To capture more complex dependencies, attention-based models such as GAT~\cite{velickovic2017graph} and GraphTransformer~\cite{yun2019graph} are introduced, allowing nodes to assign learnable importance weights to neighbors.
+Addressing scalability in large graphs, GraphSAGE~\cite{hamilton2017inductive} enables efficient inductive learning by neighbor sampling and aggregation.